-As you can imagine as race with a history as long as the Grand Nationals has thrown up more than it's fair share of horse racing legends.
+As you can imagine a race with a history as long as the Grand Nationals has thrown up more than a fair share of horse racing legends.
 Featured below are just a few of the amazing horse's who gone down in racing folklore.

 Red Rum or 'Rummy' as he was affectionately known is without doubt or argument the greatest of all Grand National runners.
 He's historical three wins has never been bettered and even when the handicapper loaded the top weight of twelve stone on Red Rum in the 1974 race he still left the rest of the field trailing in his wake.

 Along with his historic three wins, Rummie also finished in second place twice in the National, on those occasions, the ground on the day did not suit him.
 Red Rum's achievements earned him a place as the UK's most loved horse, although Red Rum was actually Irish!
 His Grand National racing career ended in 1977 (he was entered into the National in '78 and '79 but injury forced him to withdraw) Red Rum continued to enjoy his celebrity status long after his racing career finished, he even appeared on the BBC's Sports Personality Of The Year T.V. show and made personal appearance's at charity events and had the honour of leading out the runners to the parade ground at Aintree on many occasions.